 It’s based on white rice cooked with dried shrimp and various shellfish such as clams or mussels.
 The grilled fish and rice is served with Moyo sauce, a combination of raw onion, red, green, and yellow sweet peppers, and chili, all diced and seasoned with mustard, salt, pepper, and vinegar, and boiled and mashed okra seasoned with salt and pepper.

 3. Soup Kandia: Okra and Palm Oil Sauce

 Okra is kandia in Wolof and kandia soup is a stew of okra, palm oil, and white rice.
-A good kandia soup requires quality ingredients.
+A good Kandia soup requires quality ingredients.
 Avoid using larger okra as they are usually dry.
-Medium-sized okra are better and easier to cook.
+Medium-sized okra is better and easier to cook.
 Let’s not forget the fish.
 It must be a good fish with a lot of flesh and not too many bones.